IWantDayDayUp/cf/paper.md

 ## 0. Abstract

 Virtual network embedding (VNE), working as a key step for network virtualization, can map various virtual networks(VNs) onto the shared substrate network efficiently and effectively.
 Previous VNE algorithms are mostly heuristic which assists the topology attributes and the locally available network resources to rank nodes, leading to a low acceptance rate and inefficient resource utilization in the long term.
-In addition, such methods focus on maximizing the possibility of the current virtual network being accepted, ignoring the synergy between different virtual networks, resulting in the dispersion of underlying network resources and the intensification of resource fragmentation.
+In addition, such methods focus on maximizing the possibility of the current virtual network being accepted, ignoring the synergy between different virtual networks, resulting in the dispersion of substrate network resources and the intensification of resource fragmentation.

 To deal with these issues, we propose a heuristic virtual network mapping method based on `generalized network temperature (GNT)`.